 In Austin, we laughed and sometimes cried.
 But we parted feeling empowered by our growing numbers, our thoughtfulness, individual stories of resilience, and our group determination to work in a profession we love.

-I will never forget this group of women and the feeling of being special that we all shared during this first-ever women’s summit.
+I will never forget this group of women and the feeling of being special that we all shared during this new women in surveying summit.
 Anna Rios—and everyone from the Texas Professional Land Surveyors Association—deserve commendation for putting on such a wonderfully unique experience.
 Sixty-five professional women gathered, new friendships blossomed, ideas were shared, and it is a fact: we will gather again.
 The views expressed here are solely those of the author in her private capacity and do not in any way represent the views of the USACE or the DOD.